NBA, players agree to additional COVID protocols through holidays - NewsBreak

 Washington coach Wes Unseld Jr., speaking to reporters in Phoenix before the Wizards’ game there Thursday, said the rise in numbers — in the NBA, other leagues and around the country — is “a huge concern.”

 “Protocols are put in place,” Unseld said.
 “We’ve been testing for some time now with the cases that we’ve had.
 It’s not unusual.
 It’s not unique to our team.
 Obviously, look around the landscape of the league and this country; there’s been a dramatic uptick in cases.
 Knock on wood, the severity of those cases and the rate of hospitalizations don’t appear to be as dramatic.
-But it’s still very real.”Douglas County reports first confirmed case of omicron variant
+But it’s still very real.”Do employers have to follow Biden’s vaccine mandates?

 Thomas scored 42 points for Grand Rapids in a G League game Wednesday night and recently appeared in two games for USA Basketball in World Cup qualifying games in Mexico.
 He was in the NBA briefly last season, averaging 7.7 points in three games with New Orleans.